jessicarush/react-notes/state_with_hooks.md

 }
 ```

-If we were to put all our state values in one object called state, we could still do this, just remember to add `..state`:
+If we were to put all our state values in one object called state, we could still do this, just remember to add `...state`:

 ```javascript
 import React, { useState } from 'react';